epfl-si/rcc/README.md

 The tag `run.hosts` ensure that the `/etc/hosts` is set to bypass cloudflare.

   1. `./ansible/rccsible -t deploy,run.hosts,run.xetchy`
   2. `./ansible/rccsible -t run.split`
-3. Your can check that every `urls.txt` file have the same number of line: `./ansible/rccsible all -m raw -a "cd /srv/rcc; cat urls.txt | wc -l"`
+  3. Your can check that every `urls.txt` file have the same number of line:
+     `./ansible/rccsible all -m raw -a "cd /srv/rcc; cat urls.txt | wc -l"`
-4. `./ansible/rccsible -t run.rcc` to visit all URLs with pupetteer.
+  4. `./ansible/rccsible -t run.rcc` to visit all URLs with puppeteer.

 ## Notes on Cloudflare and Varnish